The Planet Neptune

 The Rings Of Neptune

-Patrice Bouchet, Reinhold Hafner, and Jean Manfroid first discovered Neptune's five rings in 1984.
-The rings are named after astronomers who made great discoveries on the planet.
-Neptune rings are Lassell, Le Verrier, Galle, Adams, and Arago.
+Neptune's five rings were first discovered in 1984 by Andre Brahic's and William Hubbard's teams at the La Silla Observatory and the Cerro Tololo Interamerican Observatory.
+By combining that data from both Brahic's team and Hubbards team, astronomers confirmed the existence of a ring system around Neptune.
+The rings are named after astronomers who made great discoveries of the planet.
+Neptune rings are named Lassell, Le Verrier, Galle, Adams, and Arago.
 The Adams ring is unique because it has five arcs.
 These arcs are named Courage, Liberte, Fraternite, and Egalite 1 and 2.

 The rings are made of very dark materials especially the organic compounds of radiation.
 Additionally, the rings fall under two categories: inner rings and outer rings.